nice-bills/sandcribe/README.md

 # Dune SQL Logger

+Automated SQL telemetry and history tracking for Dune Analytics.

 ## Overview
-A browser extension that silently captures Dune Analytics SQL execution history.
-It records queries, errors, and auto-detected fixes
+A browser extension that silently captures your Dune Analytics SQL execution history.
+It records queries, errors, and auto-detected fixes to give you a complete log of your work and debugging process.

 ## Features (Planned)
 - Intercept GraphQL and Execution requests